 As we discussed, other features including a blog page, client testimonials, social media links, content upgrade offers, and even community news can all contribute to bringing your site together as the cornerstone of your online lead generation strategy.

-It can seem like marketing is moving entirely into the digital realm-- and indeed, the majority of an in-touch lead generation strategy should focus on the technological and the inbound.
+It can seem like marketing is moving entirely into the digital realm—and indeed, the majority of an in-touch lead generation strategy should focus on the technological and the inbound.
 However, there is some value in maintaining an old-fashioned touch to your high-tech approach!
-Consider putting print to paper-- “just listed” and “just sold” postcards, business cards, even the occasional flyer can serve as attention-grabbers, particularly for older homeowners.
+Consider putting print to paper1—“just listed” and “just sold” postcards, business cards, even the occasional flyer can serve as attention-grabbers, particularly for older homeowners.

 Interested in learning even more about how to create a stellar online lead generation strategy?
-Check out our Introduction to Lead Generation guide.
+Check out our ECommerce Marketing: Intro to Lead Generation guide.

 Tags: lead generation